KaiiMenai/pands-project/analysis.md

 	Academic Sources

-Anderson, E. (1935) ï¿½The irises of the Gaspï¿½ peninsulaï¿½, Bulletin of the American Iris Society, 59, pp. 2ï¿½5.
+Anderson, E. (1935) ‘The irises of the Gaspé peninsula’, Bulletin of the American Iris Society, 59, pp. 2–5.

-Cheeseman, P., Kelly, J., Self, M. and Taylor, W. (1988) AUTOCLASS II conceptual clustering system finds 3 classes in the data, MLC Proceedings, pp. 54ï¿½64.
+Cheeseman, P., Kelly, J., Self, M. and Taylor, W. (1988) AUTOCLASS II conceptual clustering system finds 3 classes in the data, MLC Proceedings, pp. 54–64.
 Available at: https://cdn.aaai.org/AAAI/1988/AAAI88-108.pdf

 Dasarathy, B.V.
-(1980) ï¿½Nosing around the neighborhood: a new system structure and classification rule for recognition in partially exposed environmentsï¿½, IEEE Transactions on Pattern Analysis and Machine Intelligence, PAMI-2(1), pp. 67ï¿½71.
+(1980) ‘Nosing around the neighborhood: a new system structure and classification rule for recognition in partially exposed environments’, IEEE Transactions on Pattern Analysis and Machine Intelligence, PAMI-2(1), pp. 67–71.
 Available at: https://www.academia.edu/30910064/Nosing_Around_the_Neighborhood_A_New_System_Structure_and_Classification_Rule_for_Recognition_in_Partially_Exposed_Environments

-Domingos, P. (2012) ï¿½A few useful things to know about machine learningï¿½, Communications of the ACM, 55(10), pp. 78ï¿½87.
+Domingos, P. (2012) ‘A few useful things to know about machine learning’, Communications of the ACM, 55(10), pp. 78–87.
 Available at: https://dl.acm.org/doi/10.1145/2347736.2347755

 Duda, R.O. and Hart, P.E.
 (1973) Pattern Classification and Scene Analysis.
 New York: John Wiley & Sons.
 Available at: https://www.semanticscholar.org/paper/Pattern-classification-and-scene-analysis-Duda-Hart/b07ce649d6f6eb636872527104b0209d3edc8188

 Fisher, R.A.
-(1936) ï¿½The use of multiple measurements in taxonomic problemsï¿½, Annual Eugenics, 7(Part II), pp. 179ï¿½188.
+(1936) ‘The use of multiple measurements in taxonomic problems’, Annual Eugenics, 7(Part II), pp. 179–188.
 Available at: https://onlinelibrary.wiley.com/doi/10.1111/j.1469-1809.1936.tb02137.x

 Fisher, R.A.
 (1950) Contributions to Mathematical Statistics.
 New York: Wiley & Co.

 Gates, G.W.
-(1972) ï¿½The reduced nearest neighbor ruleï¿½, IEEE Transactions on Information Theory, 18(3), pp. 431ï¿½433.
+(1972) ‘The reduced nearest neighbor rule’, IEEE Transactions on Information Theory, 18(3), pp. 431–433.
 Available at: https://ieeexplore.ieee.org/document/1054809

 Hamilton, K.M.
 (2022) Drug resistance and susceptibility in sheep nematodes: fitness and the role of anthelmintic combinations in resistance management.
 PhD Thesis.
 University College Dublin, Teagasc, and AgResearch.

 James, G., Witten, D., Hastie, T. and Tibshirani, R. (2013) An Introduction to Statistical Learning.
 New York: Springer.
 Available at: https://link.springer.com/book/10.1007/978-1-0716-1418-1

-Jolliffe, I.T. and Cadima, J. (2016) ï¿½Principal component analysis: a review and recent developmentsï¿½, Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences, 374(2065), pp. 20150202.
+Jolliffe, I.T. and Cadima, J. (2016) ‘Principal component analysis: a review and recent developments’, Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences, 374(2065), pp. 20150202.
 Available at: https://pubmed.ncbi.nlm.nih.gov/26953178/

 Kuhn, M. and Johnson, K. (2013) Applied Predictive Modeling.
 Springer.
 Available at: https://link.springer.com/book/10.1007/978-1-4614-6849-3